0xForest/FlippyBird/README.md

 # Flippy Bird

+![demo]flippy_bird.gif "demo")

 This app is a port of [xMasterX's FlappyBird](https://github.com/xMasterX/all-the-plugins/tree/dev/base_pack/flappy_bird) code to use View's and to implement [CodeAllNight's skeleton](https://github.com/jamisonderek/flipper-zero-tutorials/tree/main/ui/skeleton_app) app UI framework.

 There are minor asset swaps and more features to come!

+This was all created to learn a bit of C, and flipper plugin develeopment, I hope it helps you in some way too. :)

 ## Building: